genskeu/HON/README.md

 ## Local Setup without docker
-to do
+1. open the terminal (MacOS, Linux)/ command line or PowerShell (windows)
+2. git clone this repository and navigate to the downloaded repo
+3. create a virtual environment using conda or python-venv
+4. activate virtual environment and pip install requirements
+5. set flask environment variables
+6. start application

-## How to deploy the application on Pythonanywhere
+## How to deploy the application using Pythonanywhere
-to do

-## How to deploy the application on Heroku
 to do